Wacom-Developer/universal-ink-library/README.md

 # Documentation
 You can find more detailed technical documentation, [here](https://developer-docs.wacom.com/sdk-for-ink/docs/model).
-API documenation is available [here](docs/uim/index.html).
+API documentation is available [here](docs/uim/index.html).

 # Usage

-The libary is used for machine learning experiments based on digital ink using the Universal Ink Model.
+The library is used for machine learning experiments based on digital ink using the Universal Ink Model.

-> :warning:  Its is still under development, so **we do not recommend to use it yet for production environments**.
+> :warning:  Its is still under development, so **we do not recommend using it yet for production environments**.
 Moreover, it is not following any formal QA and release process, yet.

-## Contributing
+# Contributing
 Contribution guidelines are still work in progress.

-## License
+# License
 [Apache License 2.0](LICENSE)